dshadoff/Star-Spores_CoCo/Build_notes.md

 corresponding BIN files.
 Unfortunately, the buffer was not large enough to contain the MAIN/ASM file as a single unit.

-I had originally used "Suepr Patched EDTASM+", a patch written by Roger Schrag and published in RAINBOW magazine in Septemebr of 1983 - which allows the EDTASM cartridge program to use the full 64KB of RAM for assembly, and also to save to disk.
+I had originally used "Super Patched EDTASM+", a patch written by Roger Schrag and published in RAINBOW magazine in Septemebr of 1983 - which allows the EDTASM cartridge program to use the full 64KB of RAM for assembly, and also to save to disk.
 Unfortunately, I was not able to get this version to work on